Huey, Dewey, and Louie: Video games

 Huey, Dewey and Louie have been given many appearances in video games over the years, starting with DuckTales (1989), a popular NES game based on the show, wherein they aid their Uncle Scrooge in finding treasure.
+The game also got a remaster in 2013.

 In The Lucky Dime Caper (1991) for Sega's Game Gear and Master System, the nephews are kidnapped by Magica De Spell.
 Donald must find Scrooge's lucky dime and barter for their safety.
 The trio also appear in the Sega Genesis and Sega Saturn game, Quackshot (1991), piloting Donald's plane as he travels the world in search of a lost treasure.
 The object of Disney's Magical Quest 3 Starring Mickey & Donald (1995), for Super Famicom (Japan) and Game Boy Advance, is to rescue the nephews from the clutches of the villainous King Pete.

 Donald Duck: Goin' Quackers (2000) was released for many gaming systems.
-The boys aid Donald to bat Gladstone in rescuing Daisy, while he also rescues their hexed play toys.
+The boys aid Donald to bat Gladstone in rescuing Daisy Duck, while he also rescues their hexed play toys.
 The nephews appear as unlockable playable characters in Mickey's Speedway USA (2000) for Nintendo 64.
 In Dance Dance Revolution: Disney Mix (2000), that premiered as an arcade game in Japan and afterward on PlayStation and as a Plug-and-Play handheld TV game, they appear as DJ's for certain music tracks.
 They are playable characters in Disney Magic Kingdoms (2016), a Disney Parks themed game for iOS, Android and Windows.

 Kingdom Hearts

 Huey, Dewey, and Louie have recurring roles as shopkeepers in the Kingdom Hearts video game series.
 In the first entry (2002), the trio work in the item shop in the First District of Traverse Town.
 In Kingdom Hearts II (2005), they individually run an item shop (Huey), an accessory shop (Dewey), and a weapon shop (Louie) in Hollow Bastion/Radiant Garden.
 In both games' endings, they are seen returning to Disney Castle.

 Kingdom Hearts: Birth By Sleep (2010) features the nephews in Disney Town, recreating Ice Cream flavors, this time with a speaking role.
+Kingdom Hearts Coded (2008) also has Huey, Dewey, and Louie in Traverse Town, much like the first game.
+The three nephews were investigating the strange block phenomena occurring in their world which also resided inside Jiminy's journal.
 In Kingdom Hearts χ (2013), they are displayed on special Support medals that grant the player's other medals a set number of experience points based on the medal's star value.
 They appear in the Tram Common area of Twilight Town in Kingdom Hearts III (2019), where they each take turns running the gummi shop.
 In all of their Kingdom Hearts appearances, the nephews look similar to their appearance in the original DuckTales.